swarley/rapture/docs/Introduction.md

 **Compared to Discordrb, Rapture**:

 - Is more closely mapped to official documentation
-- Is lower level library, you get the most out of it from reading official documentation.
 - Operates on the principal of least surprise for most user facing methods.
 - Has stateful rate limiting, including bucketing logic
-- Has a stateless client as default
 - Has the option to configure custom caches
 - Recieves updates quickly
-- You want a finer control over internal workings
+- Gives finer control over internal workings

 **Discordrb might be better suited to you if**:

 - You are a beginner to the Discord API
 - You want a more established library with higher level abstractions
-- You want easy omniauth support
 - You need a library with voice send support (However Rapture voice send is on the way)